NicholasMoser/WormsNotes/kerfuffle.md

 If a worm has taken damage, the damage will be set to `worm->new_health` (offset 0x24).

 Damage is subtracted from total health at instruction 0x80149598.
-Damage is set at 0x80148f3c which is passed in as the second parameter of the method starting at 0x80148e8c.
+Damage is set at 0x80148f3c which is passed in as the second parameter of the function starting at 0x80148e8c.

 Damage is calculated at the function at 0x80143bdc, which will be called `calculate_damage`.
-Blast damage is calculated at the function at 0x80148a58, which will be called `calculate_blast_damage`.
+Later decomp efforts showed this function to actually be `HandleMessage__15WormLogicEntityPC7Message` Blast damage is calculated at the function at 0x80148a58, which will be called `calculate_blast_damage`.
-Somewhere in these methods, it must account for the weapon being used.
+Somewhere in these functions, it must account for the weapon being used.
 Let's start by just looking at Fire Punch, which appears to always do 30 damage.
 The 30 must be stored somewhere we can modify.

 Unfortunately, the call stack above this point looks like this code is determined via an interpreter of some sort.